 What to do, what to do with a heap of egg yolks from my various macaron making disasters?
 (See what happened with the mince pie macarons if you haven’t experienced these yet).

-Having recently done the mince pie ice cream I opted this month for some flavoured custards.
+Having recently done a vanilla custard for mince pie ice cream I opted this month for some flavoured custards.
 First up is chocolate custard pudding.
-I have based this on the Donna Hay classic baked custard recipe which I used last year but added the compulsory chocolate.
+I have based this on the classic baked custard recipe which I used last year but added the compulsory chocolate.

 I, as I keep boring everyone, am on a diet.
 My husband and son fortunately, are not.
 They were devouring these for pudding a couple of weeks ago and have been pleading for me to make them again.
 Well ok, the husband is doing the pleading.
 Ted just points at the fridge insistently and says “No” to every other dessert I’ve pulled out of there since, which I take to mean the same thing.
 Having tasted my rationed teaspoonful, I can understand why.
 Given that MacTweets Valentines Special is just around the corner, they won’t have long to wait before I have serious egg yolk build up once more.